abdul12313/UEFA-Poll-App/README.md

-# UEFA_pollApp_Migration
+# UEFA-POLL-APP
-A sample web poll application written in Python (Flask).
+UEFA CHAMPIONS LEAGUE poll application written in Python (Flask).
 Users will be prompted with a poll question and related options.
 They can vote preferred option(s) and see poll results as a chart.
 Poll results are then loaded into an internal DB based on sqlite.
 As alternative, the application can store poll results in an external MySQL database.

-This application is intended for demo only.

 ## Local deployment
 This application can be deployed locally.
 On linux, install git and clone the reposistory